cockroachdb/docs/v2.1/joins.md

 toc: false
 ---

-Join expressions, also called "joins", combine the results of two or more table expressions based on conditions on the values of particular columns.
+Join expressions, also called "joins", combine the results of two or more table expressions based on conditions on the values of particular columns (i.e., equality columns).

 Join expressions define a data source in the `FROM` sub-clause of [simple `SELECT` clauses](select-clause.html), or as parameter to [`TABLE`](selection-queries.html#table-clause).
 Joins are a particular kind of [table expression](table-expressions.html).